Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

   11:54am

-  i created new js file name category.js in wwwroot and done the changes in that file after that i added the section section call of category.js in index.cshtml file and run the app the category list was working properly
+  i created new js file name category.js in wwwroot and done the changes in that file after that i added the  section call of category.js in index.cshtml file and run the app the category list was working properly

   12:00pm